 The town itself has a few restaurants to serve the local residents.
 There are only a few options for accommodation in the area, so if you find something you like make sure to book well in advance.

-Glynado is an inland, mountain town, a few kilometres south of Naxos Town.
-The town itself is small, with a few restaurants, tavernas, and independent shops.
+Glynado is an inland, mountain town, a few kilometers south of Naxos Town.
+The town itself is small, with a few restaurants and bars, tavernas, and independent shops.
 However, a large road connects it straight to the main town of Naxos, so it is convenient if you want to shop and dine in the larger city and then return to the more picturesque town to relax.

 Unlike many of the other inland towns on the island, accommodation here is plentiful so you are sure to be able to find somewhere that suits you.

-- You want a small inland town with plenty of options for accommodation; You enjoy exploring historic buildings; Beaches are not a priority.
+Stay in Glynado if You want a small inland town with plenty of options for accommodation; You enjoy exploring historic buildings; Beaches are not a priority.

 Up in the mountains of Naxos, near the Rachi Polichnitou Park, you can find the rural town of Ano Sagkri, in the region of Sangri.
 The town itself is beautiful but very small, with just a few tavernas and restaurants catered to the local population.